neurogenomics/reanalysis_Mathys_2019/README.md

 leading to the exclusion of more, problematic samples.

 ## Download processed data
-The single-cell object (SCE) of the
+An single-cell object (SCE) of the
-[Mathys et al.](https://doi.org/10.1038/s41586-019-1195-2) study into Single-nucleus transcriptomic analysis and differential expression (DE) of Alzheimer’s disease data after processing with scFlow is available for
+[Mathys et al.](https://doi.org/10.1038/s41586-019-1195-2) study into Single-nucleus transcriptomic analysis and differential expression (DE) of Alzheimer’s disease data after processing with scFlow is available for download from Figshare:
-download:

 ```
-#TODO - add wget when live
+wget https://figshare.com/ndownloader/files/38819949 -O ./data/sce.qs
 ```

+Note this includes the processed count matrix and associated metadata.
 This will be needed to run the analysis below.

 ## Run analysis
 The `run_reanalysis_Mathys_19.R` in the `R` folder can be used to derive the